paulschwoerer/leafplayer/README.md

 Try dragging albums, artists and songs onto the player and the playlists in the sidebar.

-I removed the ability to change password and download songs from the demo.
+The ability to change password and download songs are removed from the demo.

 <p align="center"><img width="80%" src="demo.png"></p>